KYLE'S WORLD

 Instructions:

-7. Once the apples are coated, pour the apple mix into the pie crust (it will likely overfill it, that is okay, it shinks a lot when baking)
+7. once the apples are coated, pour the apple mix into the pie crust (it will likely overfill it, that is okay, it shrinks a lot when baking)

-9. Mix the crumble ingredients with a hand mixer on medium until evenly incorperated and it forms little crumble balls
+9. mix the crumble ingredients with a hand mixer on medium until evenly incorporated and it forms little crumble balls

 Pavlova